-A visit to Dyea (map) provides a great opportunity to experience the nature and wildlife of Southeast Alaska, but this scenic area in the Taiya River Valley is a far cry from what Dyea was like at the turn of the 20th century.
+A visit to Dyea provides a great opportunity to experience the nature and wildlife of Southeast Alaska, but this scenic area in the Taiya River Valley is a far cry from what Dyea was like at the turn of the 20th century.
 Dyea became a boomtown during the Klondike Gold Rush because it was the start of the famous Chilkoot Trail.
 Thousands of people poured through Dyea on their way to the gold fields.
-Today the original townsite is recognized as a National Historic Landmark and is managed, along with the Chilkoot Trail, as a unit within Klondike Gold Rush NHP.
-Join a park ranger for a guided tour of the townsite to learn more about the history, flora and fauna of the area, or spend a night or two at the National Park Service campground.

-In 1879, US Navy Commander L.A.
-Beardsley reached an agreement with the Tlingit whereby miners would be permitted to reach the Yukon via the passes but would not interfere with their regular trade.
+In 1879, U.S. Navy Commander L.A.
+Beardsley reached an agreement with the Chilkat Tlingits whereby miners would be permitted to reach the Yukon via the passes but would not interfere with their regular trade.
 Tlingit guides accompanied the first party over in May 1880, and transported the miners' gear for a fee.
-This trip set the foundation for the Tlingit packing business, which thrived during the Gold Rush.
+This trip set the foundation for the Tlingit packing business, which thrived during the gold rush.